Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

 \item MLE with sequentially estimated starting values.

-\end{itemize} The cluster copulas $C_1$ and $C_2$ were chosen as Clayton, Gumbel or Frank; the nesting copula $C_0$ as Gaussian, Clayton, Gumbel or Frank.
-Parameters were determined according to Kendall's $\tau$ values of $0.4$ and $0.7$.
-Sample sizes were 250, 500 and 1000 and the number of repetitions was 100.
-Estimation accuracy is compared based on the mean squared error of the estimated nesting copula parameter $\theta_0$ (transformed to Kendall's $\tau$ values) as shown in Figure \ref{fig:simest2} for the case of Clayton and Gumbel copulas.
+\end{itemize} The cluster copulas $C_1$ and $C_2$ are chosen as Clayton, Gumbel or Frank; the nesting copula $C_0$ as Gaussian, Student's t (ten degrees of freedom), Clayton, Gumbel or Frank.
+Parameters are determined according to Kendall's $\tau$ values of $0.4$ and $0.7$.
+Sample sizes are 250, 500 and 1000 and the number of repetitions is 100.
+Estimation accuracy is compared based on the mean squared error of the estimated nesting copula parameter $\theta_0$ (transformed to Kendall's $\tau$ values) as shown in Figure \ref{fig:simest2} for the case of Clayton and Gumbel cluster copulas.
 Results of the other cases are available from the author upon request.
+An illustrative sample of size 1000 for the case of Clayton and Gumbel cluster copulas (Kendall's $\tau$ of $0.4$) and Frank nesting copula (Kendall's $\tau$ of $0.7$) is shown in Figure \ref{fig:exarch}.

-It turns out that results are essentially independent of the chosen cluster copulas.
+It turns out that results are essentially independent of the chosen cluster copulas (not shown here).
 Similarly, the choice of parameters of the cluster copulas does not have a great influence on the results, while larger nesting parameters mean more accurate results.
-The results are however not independent of the nesting copula.
-For the Frank nesting copula, there is hardly any difference between the five estimation procedures, but overall, MLE and sequential estimation with known Kendall distribution functions are best.
-When the Kendall distribution functions are unknown, the standard empirical estimator is superior to the kernel estimator of the Kendall distribution functions in the case of a Clayton nesting copula and vice versa if the nesting copula is a Gaussian or a Gumbel.

-To summarize, especially when the Kendall distribution functions are known, estimation of hierarchical Kendall copulas is very accurate.
-When they are not known, no clear recommendation can be made whether to use a standard empirical or a kernel estimator.
+Overall, there is hardly any difference between the three estimation procedures.
+In particular, this means that sequential estimation provides good starting values for joint estimation of the dependence parameters.